 Hey there!
 Welcome to JetSetting Fools!
 You will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a small commission.
 For more information, read our Disclosure Policy.

-On the day that we left for our ‘Round the World trip, I was less than confident about what was packed to travel the world.
+On the day that we left for our Around the World Trip, I was less than confident about what was packed to travel the world.
 I had researched, made a concise long-term travel packing list and had been collecting items for almost six months.
 My downfall, however, was that I waited until just three days before leaving to actually put it all together inside my bag.

 It wasn’t easy (and it certainly wasn’t pretty!), but I somehow made almost everything fit.
 I anticipated ditching items as we traveled, but my backpack left little room for anything additional that I picked up along the way.

-And, it wasn’t until we were standing at the gate at the airport that I realized I was still wearing my thin zip up hoodie that was not on my original packing list for long-term travel.
+And, it wasn’t until we were standing at the gate about to get on that first long haul flight that I realized I was still wearing my thin zip up hoodie that was not on my original packing list for long-term travel.
 I vowed I would ditch it as soon as we arrived in Uruguay.

 Long-Term Travel Packing